cilium/cilium/Documentation/policy/kubernetes.rst

 Example: Allow egress to kube-dns in kube-system namespace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example allows all pods in the namespace in which the policy is
+The following example allows all pods in the ``public`` namespace in which the
-created to communicate with kube-dns on port 53/UDP in the ``kube-system``
+policy is created to communicate with kube-dns on port 53/UDP in the ``kube-system``
 namespace.

 .. only:: html